okx/proof-of-reserves-v2/docs/technical_spec.md

     style n23 fill:#55ff33,stroke:#333,stroke-width:2px;
     style root fill:#33d1ff,stroke:#333,stroke-width:2px;
 ```
-- square means account node
+- `square` means account node
-- circle means internal node
+- `circle` means internal node
-- tilt square means padded node
+- `tilt square` means padded node
-**note**: we pad by empty if the actual users number does not fit to a perfect GMST.
+**note**: we pad by empty node whenever it is needed to form a binary tree or multi branch recursive tree.

 we divide all users into different batches. within each batch, we construct a binary tree, with each user's `account` as tree leaf. all roots of batch tree will form a `recursive_tree`, whose branch numbers can be configured (denotes by `Q`); Let `N` be the total number of users; and `M` be the batch size. in above's example, `N=24`, `M=4`, `Q=4`;